pcardotatgit/check_observable_dispositions_in_CTR_from_an_observable_list/README.md

 And now your question is :  Is there a malicious activity captured in this log file ?

+Is you are in this situation then these script are for you !

+We assume that you have at least an active SecureX tenant.
+And in addition to this you have as well an Cisco Secure EndPoint Environment ( AMP for Endpoint ).
+Plus a Cisco Secure Malware ( ThreatGrid ) subscription ( These two last one are not mandatory ).

+What it is about...

-The python script named **1-ctr_get_sha_dispositions_from_a_file.py**  reads the text file named **SH256.txt** located in the same folder, and check the disposition of every SHA256 that it contains.
+The python script named **1-ctr_get_observables_dispositions_from_a_file.py**  reads the text file named **logs.txt** located in the same folder, and check the disposition of every observables that it contains.

-This text file must contains several lines one after the other and must contain one or more observable per line.
-The line can contain strings before and after the observables to check.
+This text file must contains several lines one after the other.
+And we expect to have observables in every lines, but it doesn't matter.
+We can have one or more observable per line ( or 0 ).
+The lines can contain strings before and after the observables to check.
+We leverage the Threat Response inspect API in order to extract observables and their values from the line.

-example :
+Example of a log file :

 ```
 any string before the observable ....:"50.60.57.20"... and any string after the sha.
 The line must contain one observable to check